SUBMISSIONS FOR THE 2021 PRIZE ARE NOW OPEN UNTIL FEBRUARY 14th. Please read the guidelines carefully and contact us

 London E15 2SP

 A total of approximately six books will be shortlisted and forwarded to the judges.
-Five further copies of the shortlisted books will be requested at this stage.
+Additional copies (up to ten) of the shortlisted books will be requested at this stage.

 There is no entry fee for nominated titles but publishers will be asked for £100 per shortlisted title as a contribution to marketing costs.